Pad Kee Mao Recipe (Drunken Noodles)

-When you sit down in a Thai restaurant here in the states, there are a few dishes you will nearly always find on the menu: Pad Thai, Thai Fried Rice, Coconut Curry, and Pad Kee Mao, also known as Drunken Noodles.
+When you sit down in a Thai restaurant here in the states, there are a few dishes you will nearly always find on the menu: Pad Thai, Thai Fried Rice, Red Curry, and Pad Kee Mao, also known as Drunken Noodles.

 However, Drunken Noodles are a tasty example of Asian “fusion food” in its truest form.
 This dish became popular in Thailand, after Chinese immigrants crossed the borders in surrounding countries and started selling the common street-food dish, Phat Si Ew, made with wide noodles.

 The biggest difference between Phat Si Ew and Pad Kee Mao is that over time, the Thai people added spicy peppers and sweet Thai basil.
 A brilliantly fragrant addition, in my opinion.

-In fact, there are many stories of how these noodles became known as Drunken Noodles, due to the fact that there is no alcohol in the recipe.
+There are many different stories of how these noodles became known as Drunken Noodles, due to the fact that there is no alcohol in the recipe.

 One theory is that they are so spicy, those partaking get drunk in the process of trying to quench their thirst.

 Of course you can adjust the heat to your liking; no need to worry about sending dinner guest home in a state of inebriation.